 - Romance on the Set: This is where Kenneth Branagh and Helena Bonham Carter fell in love.

-Star-Derailing Role: This movie put the brakes on Branagh's career as a mainstream actor and director.
-He didn't mind too much though, as he preferred theater and indie projects that brought him critical acclaim.
+- Star-Derailing Role: This movie put the brakes on Branagh's career as a mainstream actor and director.
+He didn't mind too much though, as he preferred theatre and indie projects that brought him critical acclaim.
 It did, however, make it hard for him to put together funding for his Hamlet passion project.
 It wasn't until the 2010's and his helming of Thor that he began being offered blockbuster projects again.

-Fred Saberhagen, who wrote the novelization for Bram Stoker's Dracula, allegedly tried to get the novelization job for this film as well just so it could say "Mary Shelley's Frankenstein: from the author of Bram Stoker's Dracula" on the cover.
+- Fred Saberhagen, who wrote the novelization for Bram Stoker's Dracula, allegedly tried to get the novelization job for this film as well just so it could say "Mary Shelley's Frankenstein: from the author of Bram Stoker's Dracula" on the cover.

 - At one point, Tim Burton was being courted to direct, with Columbia eyeing Arnold Schwarzenegger as the Creature.